BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Experiments

 \subsection{Ablation Study}

-We perform extensive ablation studies to analyze our proposed training and evaluation methods separately in this section.
-All experiments are conducted on MBConv search space with ImageNet.
-Note that the ablation analysis of the HyTra search space has already been presented in Sec. \ref{sec:HyTra_ablation}.
+In this section, we perform extensive ablation studies on MBConv search space and ImageNet to analyze our proposed training and evaluation methods separately.

-\textbf{training methods.} We compared several training methods for the block-wise supernet: \textbf{(1)} \textit{Supervised distillation} method ($\mathtt{Supv.}$ distill.), using a pre-trained teacher model to provide block-wise supervision, i.e. the training scheme used in DNA \cite{Li2020Blockwisely_cvpr} \textbf{(2)} \textit{Supervised classification} ($\mathtt{Supv.}$ class.), using real labels directly as the block-wise supervision. \textbf{(3)} \textit{Unsupervised bootstrapping} ($\mathtt{Unsupv.}$ bootstrap), where the Siamese supernets are optimized by bootstrapping the corresponding paths in the two networks. \textbf{(4)} Our \textit{unsupervised ensemble bootstrapping} method ($\mathtt{Unsupv.}$ EB), where each sampled paths are optimized by learning to predict the probability ensemble of sampled paths from the mean teacher.
+\textbf{training methods.} We compared several training methods for the block-wise supernet: \textbf{(1)} \textit{Supervised distillation} method ($\mathtt{Supv.}$ distill.), using a pre-trained teacher model to provide block-wise supervision, \textit{i.e.} the training scheme used in DNA \cite{Li2020Blockwisely_cvpr} \textbf{(2)} \textit{Supervised classification} ($\mathtt{Supv.}$ class.), using real labels directly as the block-wise supervision. \textbf{(3)} \textit{Unsupervised bootstrapping} ($\mathtt{Unsupv.}$ bootstrap.), where the Siamese supernets are optimized by bootstrapping the corresponding paths in the two networks. \textbf{(4)} Our \textit{unsupervised ensemble bootstrapping} method ($\mathtt{Unsupv.}$ EB), where each sampled paths are optimized by learning to predict the probability ensemble of sampled paths from the mean teacher.
 As shown in Tab. \ref{tab:abl_training}, our training method surpasses all others, achieving the best results in architecture rating accuracy.
-In particular, by comparing $\mathtt{Unsupv.}$ bootstrp with $\mathtt{Unsupv.}$ EB in the third line and fifth line, we can see that replacing our proposed ensemble bootstrapping with the naive bootstrapping scheme, the architecture rating accuracy drops sharply by \textbf{0.53} $ \boldsymbol\tau$.
+In particular, by comparing the 3-\textit{rd} and 5-\textit{th} line, we can see that replacing our proposed $\mathtt{Unsupv.}$ EB with the naive $\mathtt{Unsupv.}$ bootstrap. scheme, the architecture rating accuracy drops sharply by \textbf{0.53} $ \boldsymbol\tau$.
 Without the probability ensemble, bootstrapping fails to reach a reasonable rating accuracy, proving that the proposed ensemble bootstrapping is indispensable for our BossNAS.